Ben Tompkins: Manager

-In 1960, his last in baseball, he managed the Class D Johnson City Phillies to a 29-40 record.
+In 1960, his last in baseball, he managed the Class D Johnson City Phillies to a 29–40 record.
 The next season they became a part of the Cardinals organization.

-Later life
+Later life and death

 Tompkins left Texas before graduating, but finished his undergraduate work at Texas Wesleyan by taking classes in the summer.
 In 1962, following the end of his football coaching career, he started law school at SMU, from which he graduated in 1966.
 After getting his law degree and passing the bar that same year, he went to work as a prosecutor in the district attorney's office in Fort Worth until 1969, and then did criminal defense work with a partner and as a solo practitioner until 1983.
 At that point he started the firm Reynolds and Tompkins, and did insurance defense work with them and others for the next nine years before moving over to the plaintiff's side with Bailey, Galyen and Gold.

+Tompkins died on April 28, 2023, at the age of 93.